DannyArends/UM-HET3/README.md

 The folder [PreCross/](./PreCross/) contains all the code used to call SNPs on the monsterplex BAM files, and the conversion & harmonization of Monsterplex and Sequenom data into the cross object.
 It also contains the code to convert observed SNPs to the Founder strain haplotypes.

 The folder [ProgessiveMapping/](./ProgessiveMapping/) contains all the code used to perform actuarial QTL scans on lifespan for 4-way, paternal and maternal maps.
+Also contains bodyweight QTL mapping as well as simpleM and Cauchi combination tests for Multiple Testing correction.

 The folder [Soma/](./Soma/) contains all the code used to perform the Correlated Trait Locus (CTL) mapping analysis between bodyweight (at 5 timepoints) and progressive lifespan mapping.